dealingwith/daniel-industries/_posts/2023-10-17-what-happened-to-web-design.markdown

 > Most developers, I would like to think, care about performance.
 They care about clean design.
 They probably don’t want to make shitty websites.
 >
 > But they don’t make the decisions.
 If marketing wants analytics, the developers generally can’t say no. If they want scroll-jacking, or manipulation of browser history, the developers generally can’t say no. Likewise demands for cookie consent, newsletter popups, ads, and all that other shit.
+>
+> Actually, the developers could say no – and be fired for it.
+Or they could just quit.
+Either way, management will find other developers who don’t give a fuck if a webite turns out to be a complete and other pile of shit as long as they get paid on time.
+Such developers would justify doing so with the time-dishonored retort: "[a man must live](https://www.tweetspeakpoetry.com/a-man-must-live-by-charlotte-perkins-gilman/)".

 He then goes on to advocate for the personal website.
 A [long-time topic of this very personal website](https://www.daniel.industries/2016/09/05/rebels-episode-2/):